Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning: Human Evaluation

 \section{Human Evaluation}

-We conduct a human evaluation on the 90 samples from long-form generation tasks, including 30/30/30 for summarization/simplification/long-form QA.
+Evaluating long-form generation tasks remains challenging.
+Thus, we conduct a human evaluation on the 90 samples from long-form generation tasks, including 30/30/30 for summarization/simplification/long-form QA tasks.
 We evaluate these samples across four key dimensions: readability, faithfulness, helpfulness, and naturalness.
 For each comparison, three options are given (Ours Wins, Tie, and Initial Model Wins), and the majority voting determines the final result.
 The participants follow the principles in Figure \ref{fig:human_evaluation_principles} to make the decision.
 We invite three Ph.D. students to compare the responses generated by the models.
 Before participants begin to make judgments, we describe the principles of our design in detail and ensure that each participant correctly understands the principles.
 If the final result can not be determined by majority voting, we will hold a discussion among the participants and vote on the result again.
-We compare two models, including \textsc{Canoe}-LLaMA-8B as our method and LLaMA-3-8B as the initial model.
-Shown in Figure \ref{fig_human}, we can find that our method reduces faithfulness hallucinations and also ensures the response quality for three long-form generation tasks.
+We compare two models, including \textsc{Canoe}-LLaMA-8B as our method and LLaMA-3-Instruct-8B as the initial model.
+As shown in Figure \ref{fig_human}, we can find that \textsc{Canoe} reduces faithfulness hallucinations and also ensures the response quality for three long-form generation tasks.